ποΈ Managing Sessions

 .gooseignore is a text file that defines patterns for files and directories that Goose will not access.
 This means Goose cannot read, modify, delete, or run shell commands on these files when using the Developer extension's tools.

-Goose uses a YAML configuration file to manage settings and extensions.
-This file is located at:
+goose uses YAML configuration files to manage settings and extensions.
+The primary config file is located at:

 Goose is an extensible framework that, by default, allows you to install any MCP server.
 However, you may want stricter controls on which MCP servers can be installed as extensions (e.g. in a corporate setting).